artmetla/DejaView/docs/contributing/build-instructions.md

 Toggles Debug (default) / Release mode.
 This affects, among other things:
 (i) the `-g` compiler flag; (ii) setting/unsetting `-DNDEBUG`; (iii) turning on/off `DCHECK` and `DLOG`.
-Note that debug builds of Perfetto are sensibly slower than release versions.
+Note that debug builds of DejaView are sensibly slower than release versions.
 We strongly encourage using debug builds only for local development.

 `is_clang = true | false`